When talking about something as simple as “how to attach patches” is interesting to see how many different ways of getting the job done.

 How To Attach Patches Without Sewing?

-The most of the techniques that enable this stress-free way of attaching your patches involve some kind of special backing such as heat-seal, self-adhesive or Velcro.
+The most of the techniques that enable this stress-free way of attaching your patches involve some kind of special backing such as heat-seal, self-adhesive or Hook and Loop.

-If your patch doesn’t comes with one of the attaching methods listed above joined to its back, or in other words if your patch has a plain back, the only other way of attaching it to your garment without sewing is by using glue.
+If your patch has a plain back, the only other way of attaching it to your garment without sewing is by using glue.

-One of the most popular ways of attaching patches without sewing is by using patches that comes with a heat-seal material on the back, also called iron-on backing.
+One of the most popular ways of attaching patches without sewing is by using patches that comes with a heat-seal material on the back, also called iron-on patches.

 The YouTube video with more views about the subject by the moment this article was written is called How To Apply Iron On Patches.

-With its half million views, this simple video is made with an overhead shot in close up of an iron table where a voice over explains step by step how to apply an iron-on patch to a polyester shirt.
+With its half million views, this simple video is made with an overhead shot in close up of an iron table.
+A voice over explains step by step how to apply an iron-on patch to a polyester shirt.

 The patch is placed at the left side of the chest and they spend the most of the time explaining how to align the patch in an accurate way.

 The shot is a fixed close-up of the area of some fabric bag where she wants the patch to be, which is helpful.
-She shows how to pill out the paper film that protects the back face of some of those patches, which comes with a little film of glue that will melt at high temperatures making a solid bond with the piece of fabric.
+She shows how to pill out the paper that protects the back face of some of those patches.
+Behind the paper there is a thin film of glue that will melt at high temperatures making a solid bond with the piece of fabric.

 In her YouTube channel Braelyn B., also showed how she attached a bunch of patches to a nylon jacket by ironing them on.
 In the video DIY PATCHED BOMBER JACKET | No Sewing Required, she shows how to do the thing adding glue.